18.104.22.168. Map moderation

 If there are several moderators for a territory, then each edit is only moderated by one of them (whoever is first to do it).

 Yandex Map Editor moderators are the face of the service.
-They should be constructive and precise when they correspond with other users (in conversations in the Club, in map item comments, and in private messages).
+They should be constructive and precise when corresponding with other users (in conversations in the community, in map item comments, and in private messages).

 The answers that moderators provide to users should be clear, intelligible, and polite.